ocrmypdf/OCRmyPDF-EasyOCR/README.md

 Contributions, especially pull requests are quite welcome!

 At the moment this plugin is alpha status and missing some essential features:
-- it relies on reportlab for rendering, so it can only handle Latin alphabet languages and needs a font that contains any recognized character
 - looks like there is a race condition if multiple processes try to install a missing EasyOCR language all at once, for the first time a new language is referenced
-- EasyOCR uses 2-character language code and Tesseract/OCRmyPDF expect 3-character for `-l eng`, etc. - conversion should be implemented
-- EasyOCR seems to missing some entire text lines - is there anything we can do about this?
 - Tesseract is still required for determine page skew and for orientation correction